 5. Games are seven (7) innings in duration.

 6. Any team, which does not take the field within fifteen minutes of the scheduled start time, shall forfeit the game upon the opposing team taking the field and throwing the first pitch.

 7. There is no mandatory slide rule.
 Please review the NFHS rules concerning avoiding contact.
 Runner will be ejected if umpire determines actions were malicious.

-8. Balks will be called at ages 10U-14U.
+8. Balks will be called at ages 10U-18U.
 Umpires will give each pitcher one warning at the 10U-12U levels.
-There are no warnings at the 13U and 14U levels (except for A Team Tournaments, where each pitcher will receive 1 warning before penalty).
+There are no warnings at the 13U and age levels (except for 13U and 14U A Team tournaments, where each pitcher will receive 1 warning before penalty).

-9. All teams must bat all players in attendance and in uniform for each game.
+9. All 9U-14U teams must bat all players in attendance and in uniform for each game.
 All players can reenter the field at any position, with the exception of the pitcher.
 Once a pitcher is removed from the game, he cannot return to pitch in that game.
 In the opinion of the umpires, if a player is forced to leave a game due to an injury and the player cannot continue that players spot in the lineup will be passed over without penalty.
 That player cannot reenter the game at any point.
 For 15U-18U teams have the option to use the continuous batting order described above or NFHS rules where line up can include either an Extra Hitter or Designated Hitter.
 If either of these options are selected NFHS rules regarding substitution and reentry must be followed.

 10. Each game must begin with at least nine (9) players, but can end with eight (8) players.

 11. After first pitch of a team’s first game, no players can be added to a team’s roster.